-2-day kayak adventure on the Bay of Fundy – we paddle to the legendary Three Sisters and tent on the beach at Seal Cove.
+2-day kayak adventure on the Bay of Fundy – Paddle to the legendary Three Sisters and beyond, and camp on the beach at Seal Cove.

-We take you sea kayaking at the northern end of the spectacular Cape Chignecto Provincial Park, where the coastline is incredibly scenic and we are surrounded by pure wilderness.
-Launching from the red sands at Spicer’s Cove, the cliffs become increasingly dramatic as we paddle further along the park’s shoreline and we might spot seals and eagles along the way.
+Come sea kayaking at the northern end of the spectacular Cape Chignecto Provincial Park, where the coastline is incredibly scenic and we are surrounded by pure wilderness.
+Launching from the red sands at Spicer’s Cove, the cliffs become increasingly dramatic as we paddle further along the park’s shoreline.

-In the afternoon, you have the option of hiking up the escarpment to Green Point (1 h return) for magnificent vistas back to the Three Sisters and across the bay to Fundy National Park, or you could go out kayaking again with your guide to float amongst the seals.
+In the afternoon, you have the option of hiking up the escarpment to Green Point (1 h return) for magnificent vistas back to the Three Sisters and across the bay to Fundy National Park, or you could go out kayaking again with your guide to explore the coastline further.
 You land again for dinner on the beach facing west – perfect for the sunset.